-Based on Claims financing obligations and notes payable agreements, as of December 31, 2023 and 2022, the present value of amounts owed under these obligations were \$556.3 million and \$201.3 million, respectively, including unpaid interest to date of \$0.8 million and \$2.8 million, respectively.
-The weighted average interest rate is 14.7% based on the current book value of \$556.3 million with rates that range from 0.0% to 20.00%.
+Based on Claims financing obligations and notes payable agreements, as of March 31, 2024 and December 31, 2023, the present value of amounts owed under these obligations were \$584.3 million and \$556.3 million, respectively, including capitalized interest to date, respectively.
+As of March 31, 2024 and December 31, 2023, the weighted average interest rate is 14.8% and 14.7%, respectively, based on the current book value of \$584.3 million and \$556.3 million, respectively, based on the current book value of \$584.3 million and \$556.3 million, respectively, based on the current book value of \$584.3 million and \$556.3 million, respectively, based on the current book value of \$584.3 million and \$556.3 million, respectively, with rates that range from 0.0% to 20.00%.
 The Company is expected to repay these obligations from cash flows from Claim recovery income.

-As of December 31, 2023, the minimum required payments on these agreements are \$702.4 million.
+As of March 31, 2024 and December 31, 2023, the minimum required payments on these agreements are \$727.7 million and \$702.4 million, respectively.
 Certain of these agreements have priority of payment regarding any proceeds until full payment of the balance due is satisfied.
 The maturity of the commitments range from the date sufficient claims recoveries are received to cover the required return or in some cases by 2031.

-As of December 31, 2023, the Company has \$941.3 million of guaranty obligations.
+As of March 31, 2024 and December 31, 2023, the Company has \$984.4 million and \$941.3 million, respectively, of guaranty obligations.
 On April 12, 2023, we entered into the Virage MTA Amendment pursuant to which the payment date was extended from May 23, 2023 until September 30, 2024, subject to acceleration upon certain triggering events.
 On November 13, 2023, the maturity date was extended to December 31, 2024.
 Under the Virage MTA Amendment, Virage will receive a first priority lien on all sources of revenue of the company not otherwise encumbered as of the date of the Virage MTA Amendment, to the extent in excess of the amount of revenues necessary to establish and maintain an operating reserve of \$70 million for overhead expenses and applicable taxes.
 On July 24, 2023, the operating reserve was adjusted to \$47.5 million and pursuant to the Second Virage MTA Amendment, the operating reserve was changed from \$47.5 million to the budget of the Company (plus applicable taxes) plus 10%.
 On April 1, 2024, the Company entered into the Third Virage MTA Amendment which: (i) extended the VRM Full Return payment due date to September 30, 2025, subject to acceleration upon certain triggering events; (ii) the Company agreed that, after the Convertible Notes are fully satisfied, 25% of the Company's portion of any net proceeds from the Yorkville SEPA would be used to pay down the VRM Full Return; and (iii) commence the sale of certain reserved shares of Messrs.
 John H. Ruiz and Frank C. Quesada, and the delivery of the resulting net cash proceeds thereof to VRM.